janus-idp/backstage-showcase/CONTRIBUTING.md

 # Contributing

 We are excited to see you want to be a part of this project by contributing.
-Here is some information on how to get started as well as some knowledge on our requirements.
+Here is some information on how to get started, as well as some knowledge on our requirements.

 ## Get Started